smart-on-fhir/smart-on-fhir.github.io/sandbox/index.md

 ## Online Sandbox

 You can access the sandbox at [https://sandbox.smarthealthit.org](https://sandbox.smarthealthit.org) to register and launch SMART apps.
 If you've registered on the previous version of our sandbox, you'll need to create a new account.

 The sandbox's open DSTU2 FHIR server is accessible directly at **https://sb-fhir-dstu2.smarthealthit.org/api/smartdstu2/open** and the secure endpoint for launching a standalone app that's been registered is at **https://sb-fhir-dstu2.smarthealthit.org/api/smartdstu2/data**.
 Note that the data in the online sandbox is reset on a nightly basis.

-An STU-3 version of the sandbox will be launching later this year.
+The sandbox's open STU3 FHIR server is accessible directly at **https://sb-fhir-stu3.smarthealthit.org/smartstu3/open** and the secure endpoint for launching a standalone app that's been registered is at **https://sb-fhir-stu3.smarthealthit.org/smartstu3/data**.
+Note that the data in the online sandbox is reset on a nightly basis.

 ## Self-Hosted Sandbox